krisnova/nivenly.com/pages/02.writing/sustainability-and-open-source-endurance/default.md

 <p>Something tells me that the authors of the <a href="https://github.com/github/balanced-employee-ip-agreement">BEIPA (Balanced Employee IP Agreement)</a> might understand how critical it is to empower innovation for online communities.
 I intend to build out a sustainable open source governance model that follows the same BEIPA paradigm of having a flagship definition that others can easily adopt.
 I intend on leveraging this new project governance model with Aurae.</p>
 <h3>Joining GitHub 🎉</h3>
 <p>Very excited to announce my new job working as an engineer at GitHub.
 I am confident my new role will love and support me in all of my unique and obscure opinionated goodness.
 I am smiling as I write this.</p>
+<p>I am so excited to meet the team and see what is in store.
+My hope is that as I learn more about my future at GitHub, our products, infrastructure, and goals I can make a huge impact!</p>
 <p>So without further adieu.
 Here is to raising up the entire industry and asynchronous working.
 We are all in this thing together.</p>